ipitio/backage/README.md

 If this is [`ipitio/backage`](https://github.com/ipitio/backage), all you have to do is **star the repo to get your public packages added!** The service's circular priority queue will update the [closed-loop system](https://github.com/ipitio/backage/releases/latest) with them within the next few hours.
 Additionally watching and forking the repo, and following the owner, are ways to increase their priority.
 Yes, I know, but these are the graphs GitHub has available.

 > [!WARNING]
-> For this to work, your profile must be set to [public](https://github.com/ipitio/backage/issues/34#issuecomment-2968850773).
+> Ensure your profile is [public](https://github.com/ipitio/backage/issues/34#issuecomment-2968850773) so that this repo can see your packages.

-Otherwise, if this is a fork, you'd prefer an alternative method, or your packages weren't added to the [index](https://github.com/ipitio/backage/tree/index) after a day, enter the case-sensitive name of each missing user or organization on a new line at the top of `owners.txt` [here](https://github.com/ipitio/backage/edit/master/owners.txt) and make a pull request.
+Otherwise, if this is a fork, you'd prefer an alternative method, or your packages weren't added to the [index](https://github.com/ipitio/backage/tree/index) after a day, enter the case-sensitive name of each missing user or organization on a new line at the top of the queue, `owners.txt`, [here](https://github.com/ipitio/backage/edit/master/owners.txt) and make a pull request.
 Don't worry -- while my Contribution Graph is an uptime monitor of sorts, yours won't be.
-See the top of `bkg.sh` for details about available options, which must come last when passed to `update.sh`, as shown in `Self-Host`.
+See the top of `bkg.sh` for details about available options, which must come last when passed to `update.sh`, as shown in `Self-Host` below.

 > [!TIP]
-> You only need to add the name(s), IDs are fetched as needed.
+> You only need to add names to the queue; IDs are fetched as needed and entries are removed once processed.

 New packages won't be added until *all* existing ones are refreshed; you should also create an independent instance that'll update faster and more frequently.
 Simply fork just the `master` branch, choose one of the following options, and use the [Alternative URL](#alternative-url) when it changes.
 This centralized repo will then serve as a backup for all subsets of packages not in `optout.txt`.